Cannabis and your health

 • May affect your mental health

-Because of these effects, using weed can increase your risk for injuries and accidents.
+Because of these effects, using cannabis can increase your risk for injuries and accidents.

 Driving after using cannabis is dangerous and illegal.
 Learn more about driving and cannabis.